How to Jump Shoot Ducks

-Here’s how to jump and then drop a duck that’s rising and moving away fast
+Here are 9 tips to help you flush and then drop a duck that’s rising and moving away fast

 1. Choose the Right Gun